-FGCA has set up its first iNaturalist project to gather reports from citizen scientists and serve for planning purposes next year.
-You can download the app for any smartphone or Tablet, or report observations online for free: https://www.inaturalist.org/projects/ontario-native-ash-seed-and-survivor-dna-collection
+FGCA has set up its first iNaturalist project last year to gather reports from citizen scientists.
+You can download the app for any smartphone or Tablet, or submit observations online for free: https://www.inaturalist.org/projects/ontario-native-ash-seed-and-survivor-dna-collection

-A manual observation report form is also provided at the bottom of this page.
+A manual observation report form is also provided at the bottom of this page and here.

 The national conservation effort is lead by the National Tree Seed Centre, and FGCA has contributed training, seed and support since 2004.
 In 2017, the Canadian Forest Service began DNA sampling as well.

-From October 9-14, 2018, Melissa Spearing, FGCA’s Seed Program Coordinator, will be touring from Guelph to Point Pelee with Sean Fox of the University of Guelph Arboretum.
-In this area, viable seed is unlikely.
-But there is potential to find surviving trees that may hold genetic clues to EAB tolerance and help us plan reintroductions of these important species.
+In October 2018, Melissa Spearing, FGCA’s Seed Program Coordinator, toured from Guelph to Point Pelee with Sean Fox of the University of Guelph Arboretum.
+We sampled 36 trees and three small seed collections, now documented on our project site.
+Surviving trees 10+ years after EAB infestation may hold genetic clues to genetic tolerance and help us plan reintroductions of these ecologically important species.